Steven Bartlett (businessman)

-Steven Cliff Bartlett (born 26 August 1992) is a Botswana-born British-Nigerian entrepreneur, investor and podcaster.
-He founded the social media marketing company Social Chain in 2014, and in 2017 started The Diary of a CEO podcast, which Spotify Wrapped ranked fifth in its list of the top five most popular podcasts globally in 2024.
+Steven Cliff Bartlett (born 26 August 1992) is a British businessman, investor, and podcaster who is the host of The Diary of a CEO podcast since 2017.

+Bartlett began his business career by founding Social Chain.
 In 2021, he began appearing as an investor on the BBC One show Dragons' Den.
-He is the founder of Flight Story, which consists of FlightStory Studio and FlightStory Fund.
-He is also the founder of Thirdweb.
-He is also the founder of the creator holding company Steven.com.
+He is the founder of FlightStory Studio, FlightStory Fund, Thirdweb, and Steven.com.

 Early life

 Steven Cliff Bartlett was born on 26 August 1992 in Gaborone, Botswana to an English father and a Nigerian mother.
-His mother left school at age seven and could not read or write; his father is a structural engineer.
+His father is a structural engineer.
 Steven moved with his family to Plymouth, England, at age two.
 There, he grew up, attending a secondary school, Plymstock School, from which he was expelled in sixth form.
 He went to study at Manchester Metropolitan University, but dropped out after one lecture.

+Career

-Business career
+Business and investment

-Wallpark

-In 2013 Bartlett founded Wallpark, an online messaging board.
+In 2013, Bartlett founded Wallpark, an online messaging board.